 Regardless of which season it is, the benefits of getting back to nature are many.
 We can draw energy and wisdom from it; it facilitates healing and relaxation, nourishes us spiritually, and adds richness and fulfillment to our lives.
 It is my personal belief that it is essential to connect with nature because it is the roots of our spirituality.
 It is one of the most effective ways to nourish and heal ourselves because it is intrinsic to whom we are and where we come from.

 The Universe is an eternal spring of life-sustaining energy that is beneficial to your mental and physical health.
 Give yourself the gift of nature today.
 And, if you live with a chronic health condition and need more creative ideas to cope and enhance your life, check out my book, Living Life to the Fullest.

 On the other hand, getting back to nature is about much more than communing with Mother Nature.
 It's also about getting back to the diet that human beings are supposed to eat and the environment we should live in.
 When we live in harmony with nature, then this too promotes optimal physical, emotional, and spiritual health.

-The diet that human beings are supposed to eat consists only of whole organic foods taken from nature -- not processed garbage food like sugar, white flour, additives, preservatives, artificial flavorings, sweeteners and dyes, caffeine pesticides, herbicides etc. A healthy diet plan consists of foods that are hunter-gatherer ancestors ate -- unprocessed meats, fish, vegetables, fruits, nuts, seeds and berries.
+The diet that human beings are supposed to eat consists only of whole organic foods taken from nature -- not processed garbage food like sugar, white flour, additives, preservatives, artificial flavorings, sweeteners and dyes, caffeine pesticides, herbicides etc. A healthy diet plan consists of foods that our hunter-gatherer ancestors ate -- unprocessed meats, fish, vegetables, fruits, nuts, seeds and berries.

 Our environment should be natural and chemical free, the way it was before human beings contaminated it with toxins.
 Our homes, offices, vehicles, property, farms, public buildings, parks etc., should be free of pesticides, herbicides, and products like artificial cleaning supplies, cosmetics, perfume, air fresheners, laundry soap, fabric softener sheets that contain toxins that are harmful to our health.
 Living green should be the way of life of every person, naturally.